adriandelr/docs/md/101-sessions/html5.md

 With the document open, go to the **Status Bar** at the bottom of the IDE and click on the **“Go Live”** button to run the Live Server and view your HTML page in the browser.

 > After running server, you’ll notice the web address is in numeric: **127.0.0.1:5500**.
 This represents the **local computer address**, and the number after the colon is the **port** where the web server is waiting or listening.
+After that, we have **/index.html**, a forward slash followed by the name of our file.

 ## More About HTML5